-- implement and monitor behaviour policies, systems, procedures and practices within the service - have overall responsibility for managing and developing workers within the service, for example, through providing or managing the provision of supervision, performance reviews - be responsible for managing continuous improvement in the provision of the service - lead and manage provision of the service, for example, implement systems, procedures and practice to support people who use the service; implement and review systems, procedures and practice to support this provision - manage requests for services provided by the service - lead the service delivery planning process for the service, for example, developing, agreeing, monitoring and reviewing service delivery plan - lead practice to reduce and prevent the risk of danger, harm and abuse, for example, lead shared evaluation of plans, systems and practices to help individuals manage, reduce and prevent the risk of danger, harm and abuse within the service - develop joint working agreements and practices to deliver health and social care services - monitor and manage the quality of the provision of the service - contribute to the development of organisational policy and practice - ensure compliance with legal, regulatory, ethical and social requirements - actively engage in the safe selection and recruitment of workers and their retention in care services - manage a dispersed workforce to meet the needs and preferences of individuals at home - lead practice that promotes the rights, responsibilities, equality and diversity of individuals - take responsibility for the continuing professional development of themselves and others within the service.
+- implement and monitor behaviour policies, systems, procedures and practices within the service - have overall responsibility for managing and developing workers within the service, for example, through providing or managing the provision of supervision, performance reviews - be responsible for managing continuous improvement in the provision of the service - lead and manage provision of the service, for example, implement systems, procedures and practice to support people who use the service; implement and review systems, procedures and practice to support this provision - manage requests for services provided by the service - lead the service delivery planning process for the service, for example, developing, agreeing, monitoring and reviewing service delivery plan - lead practice to reduce and prevent the risk of danger, harm and abuse, for example, lead shared evaluation of plans, systems and practices to help individuals manage, reduce and prevent the risk of danger, harm and abuse within the service - develop joint working agreements and practices to deliver health and social care services - monitor and manage the quality of the provision of the service - contribute to the development of organisational policy and practice - ensure compliance with legal, regulatory, ethical and social requirements - actively engage in the safe selection and recruitment of workers and their retention in care services - manage a dispersed workforce to meet the needs and preferences of individuals at home - lead practice that promotes the rights, responsibilities, equality and diversity of individuals - take responsibility for the continuing professional development of themselves and others within your service.

-Supervisors in housing support services
+Supervisors in care at home services

-Supervisors in housing support services are workers who hold responsibilities for providing and supervising the provision of care and/or support provided directly to a user of housing support services.
+Supervisors in care at home services are workers who hold responsibilities for providing and supervising the provision of care and/or support provided directly to someone who uses a care at home service.

 There are two parts to supervisor qualification requirements.
-A supervisor in housing support services must hold a practice and a supervisory qualification, or one qualification which meets the full criteria.
+Supervisors must have a practice and a supervisory qualification, or one qualification which meets the full criteria.

-The benchmark practice qualification for a supervisor in housing support services is SVQ Social Services and Healthcare at SCQF Level 7.
+The benchmark practice qualification for a supervisor of care at home services is SVO Social Services and Healthcare at SCOF level 7.

-This qualification contains NOS which identify the skills, knowledge and values reflected in the job role.
+This qualification contains NOS which identify skills, knowledge and values reflected in the job role.
 Any individual supervisor will, in their job role, evidence some although not all, of these standards.

 The following general guidance is based on the particular skill sets that have been identified for specific practice areas.
-It is possible that the job of any individual supervisor may involve tasks that cross the range of skill sets.
+It is possible that the job of any individual supervisor may involve tasks that cross the range of skill sets identified within the NOS for Social Services and Healthcare SCQF level 7.